thapasijan17/OmniNix/README.md

 I have about 1million questions on Nix and will ask them in due course on discourse.
 However, if anyone stumbles upon this and has answers, please let me know!

 - Is there anywhere documented in the nix world a place where I can see how maintainers of NixPkgs convert the configurations in nix into the format the underlying package needs.
-For Example: [gitui](https://github.com/extrawurst/gitui), you can pass the key `keyConfig` into the [nix config](/users/michael/common/tui/gitui.nix), it is a multi line string with all the keybindings.
+For Example: [gitui](https://github.com/extrawurst/gitui), you can pass the key `keyConfig` into the [nix config](/users/OmniNix/common/tui/gitui.nix), it is a multi line string with all the keybindings.
 Now, in the [Gitui NixPkgs](https://github.com/NixOS/nixpkgs/blob/nixos-unstable/pkgs/by-name/gi/gitui/package.nix#L56) to me, it wasnt immediately obvious that this was how you do this.
 Is there a dictionary of these things somewhere that I havent found?
 - When developing actively on this set of configs, every change I make, I have to run a darwin-rebuild and switch out to the new config.
 When making many small changes this can be pretty time intensive.
 Is there a better way when in active development (i.e setting up ones NeoVim configs) that allows for much quicker iteration before then migrating to the full nix config?

 ## Guidance and Resources

 If you are remotely interested in Nix and configs, I found the below a pretty good starting point.
-I then did the vast majority of my learning by looking through other peoples configs and watching @EmergentMind and @VimJoyer's amazing youtube content.

 - [NixOS & Flakes Book](https://nixos-and-flakes.thiscute.world/) - an excellent introductory book by Ryan Yin
 - [Official Nix Documentation](https://nix.dev)